 If the Namespace Identifier (NSID) field specifies an active NSID, then the NVM Command Set Identify Namespace data structure (refer to Figure 97) is returned to the host for that specified namespace.
-If that specified namespace is an inactive NSID, then the controller returns a zero filled data structure.
-If the specified namespace is not associated with an I/O Command Set that supports this data structure, then the controller shall abort the command with the status code of Invalid I/O Command Set.
+If that value in the NSID field is an inactive NSID, then the controller returns a zero filled data structure.
+If the specified namespace is not associated with an I/O Command Set that supports this data structure, then the controller shall abort a command with a status code of Invalid I/O Command Set.

 If the controller supports the Namespace Management capability (refer to the Namespace Management section in the NVM Express Base Specification) and the NSID field is set to FFFFFFFh, then the controller returns an Identify Namespace data structure that specifies NVM Command Set capabilities that are common across namespaces for the controller.
-If the controller does not support the Namespace Management capability and the NSID field is set to FFFFFFh, then the command with a status code of Invalid Namespace or Format.
+If the controller does not support the Namespace Management capability and the NSID field is set to FFFFFFFh, then the controller shall abort the command with a status code of Invalid Namespace or Format.